High-dimensional Contextual Bandit Problem without Sparsity: Theory of Explore-then-Commit

-with some constant $\CUpper > 0$ and probability at least $1 - 2 \cUpper e^{-N/\cUpper}$. \end{theorem} Theorem \ref{thm_ub} implies that the estimation error converges to zero if $\Sigmai$ has the benign property.
-The condition on the conditional number of $A_k^{(i)}$ is also implied by Assumption \ref{asmp:subgaussian}.
+with probability at least $1 - 2 \cUpper e^{-N/\cUpper}$. \end{theorem} Theorem \ref{thm_ub} implies that the estimation error converges to zero if $\Sigmai$ has the benign property.
+The assumption on the condition number of $A_k^{(i)}$ has a sufficient condition, which is provided in Lemma 3 in \cite{tsigler2020benign}.

-Moreover, the following lemma implies the tightness of the analysis in Theorem \ref{thm_ub}. \begin{lemma}[Lower Bound of Estimation Error, Theorem 10 in \citet{tsigler2020benign}] Suppose Assumption \ref{asmp:subgaussian}.
+Moreover, the following lemma implies the tightness of the analysis in Theorem \ref{thm_ub}. \begin{lemma}[Lower bound of estimation error, Theorem 10 in \citet{tsigler2020benign}] Suppose Assumption \ref{asmp:subgaussian}.
 These exist some constants $\cLower, \CLower > 0$ such that, with probability at least $1 - \cLower e^{-N/\cLower}$, we have